jopamo/pcmanfm-qt/HACKING.md

 ### Modernization-specific checks

-* No new direct libfm/libfm-qt includes
+* Minimize new libfm/libfm-qt includes; prefer using adapted components through the new backend interfaces
 * New code uses Qt and the core interfaces instead of libfm APIs
 * Behavior matches or improves on the legacy implementation where it matters